approvals/ApprovalTests.cpp.Qt/mdsource/README.source.md

 ### Verifying a QImage

+This takes a QImage, and saves this as a .png, and then verifies it by reading it back in.

 In general, it's better to verify behaviour of objects rather than their appearance.
 However, if you do wish to test the contents of a QImage, this will work well.

 snippet: verify_qimage

 ### Verifying a QTableView, e.g. QTableWidget

+This takes QTableView, and saves its text contents in a tab-separated .tsv, for verification.

 snippet: verify_table_view